codegik/pocs/architecture/jack-chat-game/architecture.md

 example:

 ### Major Decisions:
-1. Build native mobile app for Android and IOs instead of using cross-platform app.
+1. Build native mobile app for Android and iOS instead of using cross-platform app.
 2. We're using multi region EKS cluster in order to reduce latency all over the world.
 3. We're using RDS replica cross-region in order to reduce latency all over the world.
 4. Choose managed Elastik Cache instead of redis cluster.